-School of Ministry prepares women and men to fulfill God's call to transforming ministry.
+School of Ministry prepares men and women to fulfill God's call to transforming ministry.

 Programs of Study

 Richmont Graduate University's School of Ministry offers the following programs.
 Please consult the Graduate Catalog for complete details and course descriptions.